andthemomentoflife/artifact_pig/README.md

 #### RQ1 directory: `rq1`
 This directory contains the results of RQ1, which is about the correctness of the naive baseline, slicing and PIG models.
 For each model, there is a subdirectory named `<model>`, which contains the following files:
-- `LLM1json`: The migration resulsts of the navie baselie model per API.
+- `baseline.json`: The migration results of the baseline per API.
-- `LLM2json`: The migration results of the slicing model per API.
+- `slicing.json`: The migration results of the slicing model per API.
-- `LLM4json`: The migration results of the PIG model per API.
+- `pig.json`: The migration results of the PIG model per API.
+- `baseline_leakage.json`: The migration results of the baseline in data leakage benchmarks.
+- `pig_leakage.json`: The migration results of the PIG model in data leakage

 Each top-level key represents a filename (e.g., `528.json`, `616.json`), and the corresponding value is a dictionary of test results for specific APIs.

 #### Structure